 16. If that account number is correct and the account distribution is correct go ahead and click Save Account Distrib which is located in the upper right hand portion of your screen.
 If you would like to distribute your account number between two different account numbers, put your cursor in the percentage/amount boxes and put enter in the amount/percentage you would like to be allocated.
 Then make sure that you click on what other account number you would like to use, or type in what account number you would like to use.
-You will want to make sure that once you have finished with your account numbers make sure that your distribution is at 100%.
-(Ex.
-Total Amount to Distribute: \$327.93 100.00% and click on Approval.
+You will want to make sure that once you have finished with your account numbers make Total Amount to Distribute: \$327.93 100.00% click on Approval.
 This will then take you to your screen of requisitions that you have entered that are awaiting approval.